Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 - Pedal isn’t high quality

-The AHP AlphaTIG 200X is an easy to use TIG and stick welder that runs on dual 120/240 volt input power and has both DC and AC TIG with 200 hertz pulse width modulation for variable bead width.
+The AHP AlphaTIG 200X is an easy to use TIG welder that runs on dual 120/240 volt input power and has both DC and AC TIG with 200 hertz pulse width modulation for variable bead width.
 The adjustable AC balance goes from 30 to 70 percent and cleans aluminum oxidation while delivering good weld penetration.

 The AHP AlphaTIG is equipped with a WP17 torch with a flex head that uses standard American parts.
 There are quite a few complaints about quality issues with the heat control pedal.
 The AHP AlphaTIG 200x features a 2T/4T switch that works as a torch lock.
 This lets you make long bead runs without needing to hold the torch trigger down while MIG welding.